passbutler/passbutler-documentation/Documentation.md

 The token authentication tackles two problems:

-1. Sending a sensible long-time static secret (the [Local Computed Authentication Hash](#local-computed-authentication-hash)) every single request to the server (the server connection may be TLS encrypted but this shouldn't be the assumption) - instead only a short-time token is sent, which becomes totally worthless after the short validity period (1 hour)
+1. Sending a sensible long-time static secret (the [Local Computed Authentication Hash](#local-computed-authentication-hash)) every single request to the server (the server connection may be TLS encrypted but this shouldn't be the assumption) - instead only a short-time token is sent, which becomes totally worthless after the short validity period
 2. The authentication with username and the [Local Computed Authentication Hash](#local-computed-authentication-hash) is a lot slower because of the resource intense computing of the [PBKDF2-SHA256](#pbkdf2-sha256) hashes - the token validity check is very fast and cheap

 The token request process works like the following:

 1. The client requests token by sending username and [Local Computed Authentication Hash](#local-computed-authentication-hash) to server
-2. The server checks if the requested user is not deleted (`User.deleted == 0`) and calculates the [Server Computed Authentication Hash](#server-computed-authentication-hash) from the received [Local Computed Authentication Hash](#local-computed-authentication-hash): If the result is the same as the field `User.masterPasswordAuthenticationHash` of the authenticating user, the server responds with a new token
+2. The server checks if the requested user is not deleted (`User.deleted == 0`) and calculates the [Server Computed Authentication Hash](#server-computed-authentication-hash) from the received [Local Computed Authentication Hash](#local-computed-authentication-hash): If the calculated result matches the expected value, the server responds with a new token with a validity of 1 hour

 Later requests are only authenticated with the token.
 If the token is rejected by the server (e.g. because it is expired or just invalid), the server responds with HTTP 401 error, so the client can automatically try to request a new token.